Understanding the Two is One, One is None Concept

 For example, in your bug-out bag, you should have a few different ways to get a fire going.
 If all you have is a single butane lighter, what will you do if it runs out of fuel?
 Or gets lost?
 Or breaks?

-When possible, I strive for three methods or pieces of gear to accomplish basic tasks.
+When possible, have three methods or pieces of gear to accomplish basic tasks.
 For example, in my fire kit, I have the following:

 Example 2